loopold/aws-workspaces/README.md

 ## Feel
-Look into embedded terminal.
-Minimal prompt wit maximum useful things.
+Take a look at the embedded terminal.
+Minimal prompt with maximum useful things.
 Such as AWS profile information, Git repo info, ZSH interactive history search...

 ![screen]